≡ Menu

 { 2 comments }

-In a previous post1 I mentioned how I got started in legal publishing as part of my law career.
+In a previous post ((New Publisher, Co-Editor for my Legal Treatise, and how I got started with legal publishing)) I mentioned how I got started in legal publishing as part of my law career.
 One of the books I mentioned was International Investment, Political Risk, and Dispute Resolution: A Practitioner’s Guide, co-authored with Noah D. Rubins, an American international arbitration attorney in Paris.
 This book was published in 2005 by Oceana Publications, which was then acquired by Oxford University Press.
 The publisher recently granted permission for me to publish the Preface and Introduction and some ancillary material such as the index and table of contents.
 It may be downloaded here (in PDF form).

 [Update.]